Human rights and encryption: Germany

 As part of the global debate on encryption in the late 1990s, a debate also took place in Germany about the need and legitimacy of imposing a general ban on the encryption of communications because of the impact on criminal investigations.
 There were profound doubts concerning the constitutional legitimacy as well as concerns about negative factual consequences of such a ban.
-In qualitative terms, a number of fundamental rights are considered to be affected by restrictions on encryption: the secrecy of telecommunications, expressions of the general right of personality and, indirectly, all communicative freedoms that are exercisable over the Internet.
+In qualitative terms, a number of fundamental rights are considered to be affected by restrictions on encryption: the secrecy of telecommunications, expressions of the general right of personality and, indirectly, all communicative freedoms that are able to be exercised over the Internet.
 The Federal Government set key points in 1999 for the German cryptographic policy which should especially provide confidence in the security of encryption instead of restricting it.
 Besides the statements of the German Minister of the Interior towards possible future restrictions, Germany aligns with the position of the UN Special Rapporteur David Kaye and adopts policies of non-restriction or comprehensive protection and only adopts restrictions on a case-specific basis.
-In November 2015 governmental representatives as well as representatives of the private sector signed a "Charter to strengthen the trusted communication "(Charta zur Stärkung der vertrauenswürdigen Kommunikation) together, in which they stated: "We want to be Encryption Site No. 1 in the world".
+In November 2015 governmental representatives as well as representatives of the private sector signed a "Charter to strengthen the trusted communication ("Charta zur Stärkung der vertrauenswürdigen Kommunikation") together, in which they stated: "We want to be Encryption Site No. 1 in the world".
 The German Government has also used its foreign policy to promote international privacy standards.
 In particular, Germany, in a joint effort with Brazil, committed itself in the Human Rights Council for the appointment of an UN Special Rapporteur on Privacy.
 There are multiple examples of how there have been efforts by the government to implement encryption policy.
 They range from informal actions to laws and regulations: The IT Security Act in 2015, the 'De-Mail' law.
 There are also several sector-specific rules for encryption and information security in Germany, like the Telecommunications Act (TKG).
 The German Constitutional Court has also provided valuable input for the international legal handling of encryption techniques with the IT basic right, with which, the constitutional court recognizes that parts of one's personality go into IT systems and therefore the applied protection has to travel with it.